joshbruce/content-joshbruce.com/content/web-development/2021-site-in-depth/content.md

 When client-side application development started gaining steam (and even back in the Flash days), the mantra was: Don't break the back button.

 This was because developers were using JS to interpret address (route or header) requests and not respecting the browser page stack.
 You navigate a few times, then hit the browser back button and lose all the progress up to that point.
-Did that cause these developers to stop breaking the back?
+Did that cause these developers to stop breaking the back button?

 For some, sure, but others just created their own duplication of the browser navigation (back, forward, and even refresh)…thereby replacing and taking on the burden of writing a browser as well as a web application.